webrecorder/browsertrix-crawler/README.md

 By default, the crawl state is only written when a crawl is only partially done - when it is interrupted.
 The `--saveState` cli option can be set to `always` or `never` respectively, to control when the crawl state file should be written.

+### Periodic State Saving

+When the `--saveState` is set to always, Browsertrix Crawler will also save the state automatically during the crawl, as set by the `--saveStateInterval` setting.
+When The crawler will keep the last `--saveStateHistory` save states and delete older ones.
+This provides extra backup, in case the crawl fails unexpectedly, or is not terminated via Ctrl-C, several previous crawl states are still available.

 ## Creating and Using Browser Profiles